Why a Committee?

 Funding: TCEQ funds the activities of the TGPC through a United States Environmental Protection Agency (EPA) Clean Water Act Section 106 grant.

-Committee meetings are held at least quarterly and Meeting Record are available.
+Committee meetings are held at least quarterly and Meeting Records are available.
 In addition, the Committee works on special issues through several Subcommittees.

 The Texas Groundwater Protection Committee: